AlejandrOnedayxne/AlejandrOnedayxne/README.md

 </p>

-## 👋 HI NICE TO MEET YOU, I'M JONATHAN GUZMAN!
+## 👋 HI NICE TO MEET YOU, I'M ALEJANDRO GUZMAN!

 - I'm an enthusiastic software engineering student with a burning passion for coding and technology.